Allergies and food intolerances disrupt your life and can make you miserable.

 The ELIMINATION AND CHALLENGE TEST: Considered by allergists to be the “gold standard” – the diet is reduced down to a minimal “low-reactive” diet until symptoms have abated.
 Then foods are gradually reintroduced in a controlled manner and symptoms are noted.
 This method is very effective but is also very difficult to comply with and can weeks or months to test all foods.

-Some practitioners perform tests that have not been shown to have an acceptable degree of diagnostic reliability on repeated testing.
+Some practitioners perform tests that have no acceptable degree of reliability on repeated testing.
 They shouldn’t be relied on for allergy diagnostic purposes as they are of an inferior nature according to the British Society for Allergy and Clinical Immunology.

 VEGA testing involves the measurement of disordered electromagnetic currents in the body to certain substances.
 Results are very unreliable according to the British Medical Journal.